THE

 36

 Genetic and environmental circumstances produce capability; greater equality in circumstances would produce greater equality in capability.
 We are each the product of a developmental process composed of events and circumstances we did not choose.
-People do not choose to be autistic or depressive; neither do they choose to be normal or exceptional; no one is self-made.
+People do not choose to be autistic or depressive; neither do they choose to be exceptionally talented; some people are born with genetic handicaps; many are born into destructive environments; some are born into both.
+And some are born with great advantages that they think are achievements.
+No one is self-made... fate decides.

 "There but for the grace of God go I." (The humility proverb).